Samsung Galaxy Watch 7: Specs, Ultra & Watch 6 differences, and more

 Despite the $350 price gap between the Galaxy Watch 7 and Galaxy Watch Ultra, the two watches aren't all that different, aside from the obvious design differences.
 You can read our dedicated Galaxy Watch 7 vs. Ultra guide, but we'll break down the main differences below.

 The Watch 7 Ultra uses titanium grade 4 instead of aluminum, with a 47mm case that weighs 60.5g without the strap (26.7g more than the larger Watch 7).
-It feels significantly heavier and measures 2.4mm thicker; while you can wear the Galaxy Watch 7 for sleep tracking relatively comfortably, that won't apply to the Watch Ultra.
+It feels significantly heavier and measures 2.4mm thicker; while you can wear the Galaxy Watch 7 for sleep tracking relatively comfortably, that may not apply to the hefty Watch Ultra.

 Like the Watch 7, the Watch Ultra has a digital bezel along the display edge.
 Unfortunately, while the Ultra's side button is a crown, it's inactive so you can't scroll through menus.
 On the other hand, the Quick Button lets you pause and restart workouts quickly instead of having to swipe through menus with sweaty fingertips.

 The Galaxy Watch Ultra has the same 590mAh battery as the Watch 5 Pro, or 165mAh extra capacity compared to the Watch 7 44mm.
-On paper, Samsung says the Ultra lasts 60 hours with AOD, but our reviewer found it lasts closer to 48 hours with it.
-Still, that matches what the Watch 7 hits without AOD; for the most battery life possible, the Galaxy Watch Ultra is the clear choice.
+On paper, Samsung says the Ultra lasts 60 hours with AOD, which is longer than the Watch 7 lasts without AOD.
+If battery life is a serious concern for you, the Ultra is the clear choice.

 Like the Watch 7, it has 2GB/32GB memory and an Exynos W1000 CPU, plus the same sensors.
 The upgraded LEDs and dual-band GPS are the same, too.
 The Galaxy Watch Ultra has LTE capabilities built in, while you must pay extra for it on the Watch 7.